Workshop best practice

 - Establish a clear structure for the priority setting meeting and the ‘taking turns’ aspect of the feedback – this should help restrict any dominance of particular individuals.

-- Agree ‘ways of working’ (ground rules) at the outset of the meeting (to include aspects of communication and use of jargon).
+- Agree ‘ways of working’ (ground rules) at the outset of the meeting (to include confidentiality, respect for different opinions, aspects of communication and use of jargon).

 - Ensure everyone is aware of the nature of consensus decision making: it requires pragmatism and compromise.